 It is expected that you will spend approximately three hours of prep and/or work time per each hour of class you are registered for.
-For example, CIED 4336 is a three hour course.
-Therefore, it is reasonable to expect to spend nine hours per week outside of class on assignments and projects related to this course.

 Methods Block Expectations: Be Positive, Prepared, and Professional!

 Professionalism: This set of courses represents your last significant preparation for teaching as a college student.
 You are preparing to enter the professional world in a few short months, so our expectations are very high.
 You have worked hard to get to this far in your educational career, and we are charged with sending competent, enthusiastic educators into the schools.
 As former elementary educators and administrators, we know what schools are looking for in new teachers and the behaviors that you exhibit now are a good indicator of your competency as a teacher.
 With that in mind, professionalism is of the utmost importance.
 As a part of your preparation for becoming a teacher, you will be expected to act in a professional manner.
 This includes: